cloudberrydb/bootcamp/103-cbdb-performance-benchmark/tpch.md

-# Decision Support Benchmark for Cloudberry database.
+# Decision Support Benchmark for Cloudberry Database.

 This tool is based on the benchmark tool [TPC-H](https://www.tpc.org/tpch/default5.asp).
 This repo contains automation of running the TPC-H benchmark on an existing Cloudberry cluster.

 ## Context

 ### Supported TPC-H Versions

 TPC has published the following TPC-H standards over time:

 | TPC-H Benchmark Version | Published Date | Standard Specification |
 |-|-|-|
 | 3.0.0 (latest) | 2021/02/18 | https://tpc.org/TPC_Documents_Current_Versions/pdf/tpc-h_v3.0.0.pdf|

 ## Setup

 ### Prerequisites

 This is following up tutorial for previous bootcamp steps.
 Make sure env for Cloudberry Database is up and running.